Battle of Appomattox Court House: Battle

 At dawn on April 9, 1865, the Confederate Second Corps under Major General John B. Gordon attacked Sheridan's cavalry and quickly forced back the first line under Brevet Brigadier General Charles H. Smith.
 The next line, held by Brigadier Generals Ranald S. Mackenzie and George Crook, slowed the Confederate advance.
 Gordon's troops charged through the Union lines and took the ridge, but as they reached the crest, they saw the entire Union XXIV Corps in line of battle with the Union V Corps to their right.
 Lee's cavalry saw these Union forces and immediately withdrew and rode off towards Lynchburg.
 Ord's troops began advancing against Gordon's corps while the Union II Corps began moving against Lieutenant General James Longstreet's corps to the northeast.
 Colonel Charles Venable of Lee's staff rode in at this time and asked for an assessment, and Gordon gave him a reply he knew Lee did not want to hear: "Tell General Lee I have fought my corps to a frazzle, and I fear I can do nothing unless I am heavily supported by Longstreet's corps."
 Upon hearing it Lee finally stated the inevitable: "Then there is nothing left for me to do but to go and see General Grant, and I would rather die a thousand deaths."

 Many of Lee's officers, including Longstreet, agreed that surrendering the army was the only option left.
-The only notable officer opposed to surrender was Longstreet's chief of artillery, Brigadier General Edward Porter Alexander, who predicted that if Lee surrendered then "every other Confederate army will follow suit".
+The only notable officer opposed to surrender was Longstreet's chief of artillery, Brigadier General Edward Porter Alexander, who advocated for the troops to "scatter in the woods and bushes", and in essence continue the war in guerrilla fashion.
+Historian Michael Korda suggests that Lee's rejection of this was in fact one of the most consequential decisions he could have made, in that it prevented action that might have prolonged the war for months or years.

 Lee decided to request a suspension of fighting while he sought to learn the terms of surrender Grant was proposing to offer.
 A white linen dish towel was used as a Confederate flag of truce and was carried by Capt.
 R. M. Sims, one of Longstreet's staff officers, into the lines of General Custer, who was part of Sheridan's command.
 After a truce was arranged, Custer was escorted through the lines to meet Longstreet.
 According to Longstreet, Custer said, "in the name of General Sheridan, I demand the unconditional surrender of this army."
 Longstreet replied that he was not in command of the army, but if he were he would not deal with messages from Sheridan.
 Custer responded that it would be a pity to have more blood upon the field, to which Longstreet suggested that the truce be respected, and then added "General Lee has gone to meet General Grant, and it is for them to determine the future of the armies."